ibm-cloud-docs/speech-to-text/websockets.md

       acoustic model that is to be used for all requests that are sent over the connection.
 The base model of the custom acoustic model must match the value of the <code>model</code> parameter.
 By default, no custom acoustic model is used.
-See
-      <a href="/docs/services/speech-to-text/custom.html">The
+For more information, see <a href="/docs/services/speech-to-text/custom.html">The
       customization interface</a>.
     </td>
   </tr>